MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/audit-logs.md

 # Workplace Analytics audit logs

-The Office 365 audit logs are generated and accessed in the Office 365 portal.
+The Microsoft 365 audit logs are generated and accessed in the Microsoft 365 portal.
 As an Exchange admin, you can access these logs to audit or track general user activities and actions, such as to see who accessed, tried to access, or modified data.

 These logs include an audit section for Workplace Analytics activity, which typically includes sensitive data.
 You can monitor and track your organizational data for all user actions to ensure compliance with your organization's privacy and security policies.